seanremenyi/Notes_aws_sysops/README.md

 - The instance store-backed AMI that you used to launch the instance is missing the required part (an image.part.xx file)
 - To find the exact reason, check out the EC2 console of AWS - instances - Description tab, note the reason next to the state transition reason label

+SSH Troubleshooting
+-Make sre the private key(pem file) on your linux machine has 400 permissions, else you will get "unprotected prifate key file" error
+- Make sure the username for the OS is given correctly when logging via SSH, else you will get "Host key not found", "permission denied", or "Connection closed by [instance] port22" error
+Possible resons for "Connection timed out" to EC2 instance vis ssh:
+- SG is not configured correctly
+- Check the route table for the subnet (routes traffice destined outside VPC to IGW)
+- NACL is not configured correctly
+- Instance doesn't have a public IPv4
+- CPU load of the instance is high
+SSH v EC2 instance connect
+Connect using SSH: rule (can have one ip)

+instance connect: Allows aws ip range /29 user uses es2 instance connet api which pushes one-time ssh public key (valid for 60seconds) to connect to the instance why you dont need your ssh key interface with the ec2 instance connect interface

+Puchasing options:
+on-demand :short workload, predictable pricing pay for what you use
+-Linux: billing per second, after the first minute
+All other OS (windows), billing per hour has highest cost but no upfront payment no long term commitment
+Recommended for short term and un-interrupted workloads, where you can't predict how the application will behave

+Reserved: (minimum 1 year)
+- Reserved instance: long workloads up to 75% discount compared to on-demand reservation period 1 or 3 year (3 year more discount) purchasing options, no upfront, partial upfront, all upfront (all upfront most discount) reserve a specific instance type recommended for stead-state usage applications (tink databas)
+- Convertible reserved instances: long workloads with flexible instances can change the ec2 type up to 54% discount
+- Scheduled reserved Instnaces: ex. every thursday between 3 and 6pm launch within time window you reserve when you require a fraction of day/week/month still commitment over 1 to 3 years

+Spot instances: short workloads, cheap, can lose instances (less reliable) can get up to 90% discounts compared to on-deman instances that you can "lose" at any point of time if your max price is less than the current spot price the most cost-efficient instances in aws useful for workloads that are resillient to failure (batch jobs, data analysis, image processing, any distributed workloads, workloads with a flexible start and end time) not suitable for critical jobs or database

+Dedicated hosts: book an entire physical server, control instance placement An amazon ec2 dedicated host is a physical server with ec2 instance capcaity fully dedicated to your use.
+Dedicated hosts can help you address compliance requirements and reduce costs by allowing you to use your existing server bound software licences.
+Allocated for your account for a 3-year period reservation more expensive
+Useful for software that have complicated licencing models (BYOL- bring your own licence) Or for companies that have strong regulatory or compliance needs

+EC2 dedicated instances:
+Instances running on hardware that's dedicated to you May share hardware with other instances in same account No control over inststance placement (can move hardware after stop/start) per instance billing less access to underlying hardware than dedicated hosts

+Spot instances:
+define max spot price and get the instance while current spot price < max
+- the hourly spot price varies based on offer ad capacity
+- if the current price > your max price you can choose to stop or terminate your instancewith 2 minutes grace period Spot Block
+- block spot instance during a specified time frame (1 to 6 hours) without interruptions
+- in rare instances, the instance may be reclaimed
+- used for batch jobs, data analysis or workloads that are resilient to failures

+requests type: one time or persistent persistent - valid from to valid until parameters so if a spot instance is stopped in persistent mode a new spot request will be made you can only cancel spot requests that are open, active or disabled.
+Canceling a spot request ddoes not terminate instances you must first cancel a spot request, and then terminate the associated spot instances

+spot fleets:
+-spot fleets = set of spot instances + (optional) on-demand instances The spot fleet will try to meet the target capacity with price constraints
+- Define possible launch pools: instance type(m5.large), os, Availability zone
+- Can have multiple launch pools that the fleet can choose
+- spot fleet stops launching instances when reaching capacity or max cost Strategies to allocate spot instances:
+- lowestprice: from the pool with the lowest price (cost optimization, short workload)
+- diversified: distributed across all pools (great for availability, long workloads)
+- capacityOptimizes: pool with the optimal capacity for the number of instances

+Spot fleets allow us to automatically request Spot instances with the lowest price